guhanavel/letter-recongition-1/README.md

-# letter-recon
+# letter-recongnition-1
-An simple and yet failed letter recongition project that was swept under the carpert
+An simple and yet failed letter recongition project that was swept under the carpet for future use

 credits: